newellbrandon/kastendevhub.github.io/_posts/2024-02-11-ocpv-migration.md

 ---

 ## Overview
-With the ongoing controversy around Broadcom's acquisition of VMWare and subsequent changes to pricing and partner eco-systems, many customer are looking at their options around their virtualisation provider.
+With the ongoing controversy around Broadcom's acquisition of VMware and subsequent changes to pricing and partner eco-systems, many customer are looking at their options around their virtualisation provider.
 Most solid alternatives consist of the same type 2 hypervisor technology, products such as Nutanix, Hyper-V and Proxmox.

 However there is an alternative that many cloud native enterprises are now looking towards...KubeVirt.